-I am getting ready to head off for my first ever cruise so I was super excited when Rebekah Svensson of Awkwardyethealthy.com agreed to share tips on cruising with type 1 diabetes!
+I was getting ready to head off for my first ever cruise when Rebekah Svensson of Awkwardyethealthy.com agreed to share tips on cruising with type 1 diabetes!

 I have Type 1 Diabetes (and I have for the past 18 years) and I have been on exactly ONE cruise.
 A Disney cruise to be exact.
 Therefore, I declare myself an expert!
 Well, not really, but I do have some useful tips for my fellow Type 1’s who are looking to go on a cruise!